 The powdered ones came amply coated with powder.

-Apologies for no picture of them up close, because I just wanted to make one main point - after devouring the two powdered ones, I mixed the powders up and just ate the resulting mixture plain, and to my huge surprise, discovered that it tasted like green PEA powder.
-O_o Y'know, just think of those dried green peas (sometimes coated with wasabi powder), green pea crackers, or green pea paste in powder form.
+I have no picture of them up close, because I just wanted to make one main point - after devouring the two powdered ones, I mixed the powders up and just ate the resulting mixture plain, and to my huge surprise, discovered that it tasted like green PEA powder.
+Like those dried green peas (sometimes coated with wasabi powder), green pea crackers, or green pea paste in powder form.

 In this case, the green tea probably provided the chlorophyll flavour, and, obviously, the kinako powder provided the bean protein flavour!